turingschool/curriculum/source/topics/performance/caching.markdown

 section: Performance
 ---

-There are two hard things in computer science: naming things, cache invalidation, and off-by-one errors.
+There are two hard things in computer science: (1) naming things and (2) cache invalidation and off-by-one errors.
 Let's talk about that second one.

 Caching is difficult to get right, but Rails provides you with some excellent tools to help make it easy.
 In this tutorial, we're going to cover how to add